All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 The Sans version also features subtle calligraphic hints in its letter terminals.

-The final typeface, Yetson, is unique not because it has any extravagant features, but because it deliberately leaves them out.
 It’s satisfying for me to observe how seamlessly the French Renaissance Grotesque harmonises with its sans-serif counterpart.
 Yetson truly captures the essence of serifs through a sans-serif lens, distilling it all down to the basics: calligraphy, serifs, and nothing more.